Three reasons smart couples get Relationship counseling, and why you should too.

 Touch release oxytocin and is critical to connection.

-For some, it’s the main route to feeling connected and important, and for these people, it’s imperative to get the regular touch.
+It’s the main route to feeling connected and important for some.
+For these people, it’s imperative to get the regular touch.

 Many men are so touch neglected because men most often only get touch through sex.